All Episodes

 And I find, you know, most people have always traditionally been sympathetic and supportive of law enforcement.

-I mean, really, some of the most boring people in the world think that there are government employees following every moment of their lives, they'd be shattered and crushed to learn that it's not happening.
+I mean, really, some of the most boring people in the world think that there are government employees following every moment of their lives.

 But I don't know how you come down on this.

-Because Apple says if they make us by the way, this is not a backdoor.
+Because Apple says if they make us, by the way, this is not a back door.

-And theoretically, only law enforcement would have the keys to get into the back door, and Apple is refusing to even talk about a backdoor, and they're saying that this, if they are forced to allow brute force attacks to detect the four-digit pin on this phone, that that's the first step in being forced to create a backdoor in the operating system, and they don't want to do it.
+And they're saying that this, if they are forced to allow brute force attacks to detect the four-digit pin on this phone, that that's the first step in being forced to create a back door in the operating system, and they don't want to do it.

-You know, it's the two extra digits expand the geometric possibilities of combinations by a factor of from here to the moon.
+You know, the two extra digits expand the geometric possibilities of combinations by a factor of from here to the moon.

 It's incredible.